jido/extremepriv/README.md

 Some personal information lies in a grey area between public and private, like the e-mail address and phone number of the user.

-A compliant service can allow the user to register them outside of the boundaries of personal identifiable information as long as they are clearly labelled as non-private.
+A compliant service can allow the user to register them outside of the boundaries of personal identifiable information as long as they are clearly labelled as non-private and "at your own risk".

 If they are kept private, the app has no means to contact the user other than push notifications and in-app messages.